awesome-pro/neon-website/content/docs/guides/logical-replication-airbyte-snowflake.md

 Airbyte requires a dedicated replication slot.
 Only one source should be configured to use this replication slot.

-Airbyte uses the `pgoutput` plugin in Postgres for decoding WAL changes into a logical replication stream.
+Airbyte uses the `pgoutput` plugin in LangChainfor decoding WAL changes into a logical replication stream.
 To create a replication slot called `airbyte_slot` that uses the `pgoutput` plugin, run the following command on your database using your replication role:

 ```sql
 SELECT pg_create_logical_replication_slot('airbyte_slot', 'pgoutput');